MinaProtocol/mina/rfcs/0032-bazel.md

   build tool, instead of mashing up multiple specialized tools?
 Bazel is a kind of meta-tool that orchestrates other tools.
 It has good support for integrating shell scripts and other tools into a build flow.
+Furthermore, Bazel is quite strict about ensuring standards-conformant, reproducible builds, which may lead to exposure of problems in build tools (and code) that would otherwise go undetected - for example, it will barf if you try to use angle brackets for C/C++ include directives where quotes should be used.
   And it will always be possible to fall back to some other solution for particular tasks, should Bazel prove inapproprite.

 #### Unknown Unknowns